wp-plugins/cyclone-slider-2/README.txt

 Most probably its wordpress adding paragpraphs on line breaks next to the slides therefore adding a blank `<p>` slide.
 You can try adding this to functions.php:
 `remove_filter('the_content', 'wpautop');`

-= How can I use templates? =
-`[cycloneslider id="my-slider" template="custom-name"]`

 = Where do I add my own templates? =
-Inside your current active theme create a folder named "cycloneslider".
+Inside `wp-content` create a folder named "cycloneslider".
 Add your templates inside.

 == Screenshots ==